nymtech/nym/documentation/operators/src/nodes/nym-node.md

 ## Quick `nym-node --mode exit-gateway` Setup

+During our ongoing testing events [Fast and Furious](https://nymtech.net/events/fast-and-furious) we found out, that after introducing IP Packet Router and [Nym exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) by default,  only a fragment of Gateways routes correctly through IPv4 and IPv6.
+We built a useful monitor to check out your Gateway (`nym-node --mode exit-gateway`) at [harbourmaster.nymtech.net](https://harbourmaster.nymtech.net/).

-A fast ten commands deployment to get and setup your node, configure networking and connectivity and check that it all works fine by getting two free jokes through the mixnet.
+Below is a fast - ten commands - deployment to get and setup your node, configure networking and connectivity and verify that it all works as it should by getting two free jokes through the mixnet.

 ```admonish caution
 If you are not well familiar with `nym-node` setup, automation, and `nymtun0` configuration, follow the [steps above](#steps-for-nym-node-operators) page by page.
 You can use this flow as a reference later on.